 Not since Kurt Cobain has there been a male recording artist as fetishized as Eminem.
 Is it the controversy surrounding his music?
 His dangerous attitude?
 His checkered past?
-Or is it just that he's beautiful to look at and the macho hip-hop crowd won't admit it?
-Say what you will, there's a reason why more people paid to see 8 Mile during the first three days of its release than purchased the rapper's last album The Eminem Show over the last six months – and that was a hugely successful album.
+Or is it just that he's beautiful to look at, and the macho hip-hop crowd won't admit it?
+Say what you will, there's a reason why more people paid to see 8 Mile during its opening weekend than purchased the rapper's last album The Eminem Show over the last six months – and that was a hugely successful album.
 And who am I to argue against those wounded eyes behind the hateful lyrics?
 So I saw 8 Mile.